 Along the way, we'd like to give readers a better understanding of how the games industry operates, and the pressure put on game developers to deliver these products in [often] short order.

 Recent TweetsMy Tweets

 Author Archives: Cassidy

-“Captain Novolin and the Attack of the Talking Tuna.”
+“Captain Novolin and the Attack of the Talking Tootsie Rolls.”
 When the world needs a hero, Captain Novolin answers the call.
 The world then proceeds to collectively pretend that they’re driving through a tunnel, and can’t hear what the Captain is saying.
 Such is the power of the world’s “first diabetic superhero!”

 For those interested in supporting the Bad Game Hall of Fame monetarily, we’ve just launched our page on Patreon!
 I’m still working out what sorts of perks and rewards are worth putting up and providing, and the logistics of how best …